When the game is on the line, is your mind your best friend or your worst enemy?

 You may have tried meditation, or positive thinking or even hypnotic visualisation, but that hasn't helped.
 In fact it may have highlighted the frustration at being unable to sort it out.

-If there's a deep seated or hidden underline emotional block that's holding you back, then hypnotherapy can help get to the root cause and clear that block.
+If there's a deep seated or hidden underline emotional block that's holding you back, then hypnotherapy can help get uncover and then clear it so you can return to peak performance.

 Rafael Nadal said he had feared winning an eighth French Open title would be "impossible" when a serious knee injury sidelined him for nearly eight months.